Policy Management

 networkuint32Network ID where this policy is applicable (e.g., 97 for BSC testnet)

-typeuint8Type of policy (0 represent a standard policy)
+typeuint8Type of policy (0 represents a public policy, 1 represents a private policy)

 owneruuid(string)UUID of the policy owner/sponsor